Ezekiel 7 – Then You Shall Know That I Am the LORD

 c.
 They will seek peace, but there shall be none: There would be no quickly made peace treaty or tribute paid to prevent the disaster.
 It would surely come.

 i.
-Ezekiel 7:26 seems to be an answer to what was said in Jerusalem at the time, as recorded by Jeremiah 18:18: Then they said, “Come and let us devise plans against Jeremiah; for the law shall not perish from the priest, nor counsel from the wise, nor the word from the prophet.
+Ezekiel 7:26 seems to be an answer to what was said in Jerusalem at the time, as recorded in Jeremiah 18:18: Then they said, “Come and let us devise plans against Jeremiah; for the law shall not perish from the priest, nor counsel from the wise, nor the word from the prophet.
 Come and let us attack him with the tongue, and let us not give heed to any of his words.”

 e.
 According to what they deserve I will judge them: This was a terrible promise.
 Israel had sinned greatly, so a great judgment was coming upon them.

 f.
 Then they shall know that I am the LORD: The triple repetition in this chapter makes the point strongly.
-God’s purpose was not Israel’s pain, but their restoration to true relationship with Him.
+God’s purpose was not Israel’s pain, but their restoration to a true relationship with Him.

 (c) 2021 The Enduring Word Bible Commentary by David Guzik – email@example.com